 +BONUS!!!
 Duck Tales: Remastered!

-Overall i think the game is fun, good looking and nostalgic and it fixes many issues i had with the original but it brings some new issues with it.
-It is a bit longer than the original but still short and way too easy, long loading times and cutscenes made me impatient (you can skip them though, i just don’t do that).
-Its is around 15$ or 15EUR which i guess is fair but i got it on the Wii U Christmas sale for 7 or 8$ so i feel that was totally worth it, especially if you are a big Duck Tales fan, then this game is a must get of course.
+Overall I think the game is fun, good looking and nostalgic and it fixes many issues I had with the original but it brings some new issues with it.
+It is a bit longer than the original but still short and way too easy.
+Long loading times and cutscenes made me impatient (you can skip them though, I just don’t do that).
+The game is around 15$ or 15EUR which I guess is fair but I got it on the Wii U Christmas sale for 7 or 8$ so I feel that was totally worth it, especially if you are a big Duck Tales fan.
 Look it up on youtube to see the gameplay or listen to the retooled tunes and be sure to pick it up if you see it on sale!

 Duck Tales: Remastered score!

 Gameplay 7,5 (they fixed some of my issues +0,5, difficulty dumbed down and infinite lives -1,0)